martinjc/sims-extract-msc-numbers/README.md

 By default it will report the number of students on each programme, including all Registered Statuses for anyone on Block 1 in the current academic year.

-It takes one required argument '-i INPUT', the name of the `.csv` file output by SIMS.
+It takes one required argument `-i INPUT`, the name of the `.csv` file output by SIMS.

 ```